 In order that you play an active part in your child's development, the school endeavours to provide you with the relevant information so you can reinforce learning in the home.
-The Monthly Inclusion Newsletter Sway is available on the school website - https://hillview-school.co.uk/information/inclusion-and-send.
+The Weekly Inclusion, Wellbeing and Family Newsletter is available on Class Dojo & Facebook - www.facebook.com/HillViewPrimarySchool/?locale=en_GB.
 It is full of news, events, ideas and advice for how you can support your child and get support for yourself too.

 If you are concerned about SEND support for your child, initial contact should be made with the class teacher.
-A meeting will be arranged, which may include a member of the SLT and/or SENCo, to discuss the concern.
-You can request an appointment with the SENCo or Head of School directly.
+A meeting will be arranged, which may include a member of the SLT and/or SENDCo, to discuss the concern.
+You can request an appointment with the SENDCo or Head of School directly.
 SENDIASS, the Parent Partnership Service, is available to support parents in meetings concerning their child's progress and welfare.